SumUp vs Square: We Compare Prices and Services

 Both SumUp and Square offer businesses a free online store builder, but Square also has paid versions that offer more functionality, making it a more scalable option than SumUp.

-SumUp’s free online store also isn’t completely free, since you’ll still have to pay for a domain name for your website (essentially its URL), which will cost you around £20 per year.
+Both the free online stores aren’t completely free either, since you’ll still have to pay for a domain name for your website (essentially its URL), which will cost you around £20 per year.

 When it comes to Square’s online store plans, here are the prices and the target users: